Interpreting Internship Forms & Guidelines

 During each week of the 12-week internship placement, students are required to complete the following forms and email a copy to their university supervisor each Saturday by noon:

-- Behave in a professional manner (respecting D/deaf and hearing consumers, interpreting mentor, site supervisor, other individuals in the setting, dressing professionally, and maintaining confidentiality).
+- Abide by the NAD-RID Code of Professional Conduct (respecting D/deaf and hearing consumers, interpreting mentor, site supervisor, other individuals in the setting, dressing professionally, and maintaining confidentiality).

 - Communicate effectively with the consumers and interpreting mentor.